 From Winnie the Pooh to Count Dracula

 1.13 Mallord Street in Chelsea is the house where both Christopher Robin and Winnie the Pooh were born.
 A.A.
 Milne moved there with his wife in 1919.
 His son, named Christopher Robin though called “Billy”, was born here and while living in the house, Milne wrote When We Were Very Young, Winnie the Pooh, Now We Are Six, and The House at Pooh Corner.
 Christopher Robin’s toys became Pooh, Piglet, Eeyore, Kanga, Roo, and Tigger.
 Few people realize that Winnie the Pooh himself was inspired by a real bear named Winnie after the city of Winnipeg in Canada.
-The bear was brought to London by Canadian Army vet, Harry Colebourn and eventually ended up in the London Zoo.
+Canadian Army vet, Harry Colebourn brought the bear to London.
+Eventually, when he could no longer keep it on military expeditions, it ended up in the London Zoo.
 There, he was a favorite of the real Christopher Robin who changed the name of his toy bear from Edward to Winnie.
 Colebourn’s great-granddaughter, Lindsay Mattick has written a children’s book about it, Finding Winnie.

 To see the houses featured in this blog, click on the matching numbers on the map below.